 RIPA hosts many events and activities throughout the year including breakfast / brunch fly-ins, the Fly RI series (where we picnic at each of the state’s airports to check their facilities), beach parties, camping trips, hangar parties, and the Annual Holiday Gala.
 Members join in the Fly to Brunch Bunch — where at the last minute a destination is announced.
 We also join up at other events such as the Annual International Seaplane Fly-In at Greenville, Maine.
 In addition, there is the annual St. Patrick’s Day Brunch on Block Island, an ice cream social, July 4th on Block Island, a Valentine’s Day Dinner, and more!
 All are welcome to participate in our events!
 Sometimes impromptu get-togethers are organized at the RIPA Yahoo Group, so be sure to check in!

 RIPA holds a dinner meeting on the second Tuesday of each month (with the exception of July and August) highlighted by noted guest speakers from the aviation community.
-Dinner is $25 per person, $45 per couple, or $5 for just coffee and dessert.
+Dinner is $20 per person, or $5 for just coffee and dessert.
 Cocktails are at 6:30, Dinner is at 7:00, and the Meeting/Presentation is at 8:00 PM.
 See the listings on our Meetings & Events page for more details.

 The Plane Paper